certik/math_notes/04-lie-groups.md

 where ${\bf n}$ is a unit vector representing the axis of rotation and $\theta$ is the rotation around this axis.
 This follows from the fact that the LHS is a general element of the SU(2) group, and so is the RHS.

-TODO: Show this constructively, step by step, that we can combine the exponentials.
+Constructively, this is proven in a separate file.

 TODO: We also want to prove that the three rotation matrices can be written as just one matrix: